The New England Journal of Medicine May 09, 2019

 Endpoint

-Key result: Administration of alteplase between 3 and 4.5 hours after onset of stroke symptoms resulted in improved clinical outcomes.
+Key result: Alteplase administered between 3 and 4.5 hours after stroke onset significantly improved clinical outcomes compared to placebo.

 2018